Revenge of the Sith

 1. Obi-Wan Kenobi

 Ewan MacGregor is the MVP of the Prequel Trilogy.
-He is consistently excellent as the padawan and then Jedi Master versions of Obi-Wan.
-Sure, Disney did the character dirty with that bogus series they attached his name to and then decided to sideline him in (at best; at worst, they turned Obi-Wan into an idiot).
+He gives a consistently excellent perfomance throughout as the padawan and then Jedi Master versions of Obi-Wan.
+Sure, Disney did the character dirty with that bogus series they attached his name to.
 In Revenge of the Sith, we see the actor’s range, from a mad cap rescue in the opening, to a sick duel with Separatist General Grievous, to the ultimate duel of the fates in the film’s climax.
 Masterful.

 2. The Battle of Coruscant